-PIAC is a link map that allows us to connect data from different sources.
+PIAC is a link map that allows us to connect data from different sources, using privacy preserving linkage methods.
 Information can be brought together for each person who used one of the following aged care programs between 1 July 1997 to 30 June 2014:

 - Aged Care Assessment Program (ACAP)